 The last date to drop a course without being charged for the course in the module/session is before the module begins.
 Module/Session classes are part of an academic term.
 Students who confirm enrollment or begin attendance in any course will incur charges.
 To not incur charges, courses should be dropped by the date and time indicated on the Timetable of Dates.
 Dropping module/session courses during any term may result in aid recalculation or return of funds for that term.
 When a student drops all courses or discontinues attendance, the student is a withdrawal and follows the withdrawal policy for refunds and financial aid re-calculations.
 Financial Aid recipients withdrawing or discontinuing enrollment may not earn all financial aid which may result in a bill due to the University.
-See http://classic.cn.edu/administration/registrars-office/academic-calendar for the traditional 16-week calendar and for the May-term and traditional summer terms.
+See http://classic.cn.edu/administration/registrars-office/academic-calendar for the traditional summer terms.